rediscovery-io/remo-python/README.md

 <p align="center"><img width="500" src="https://i.imgur.com/LQohoPl.gif"></p>

-**About Remo:**
+**About:**
-- It is written using Python, React.JS and PostgreSQL to store metadata
+- Remo is written using Python, React.JS and PostgreSQL to store metadata
 - This repo is the open source repo for the Remo python library, which allows to call Remo directly from Python
 - Remo itself has a permissive license, allowing for free commercial use (provided you give credits and don't redistribute or expose a modified version)
 - Read more here: [remo.ai](http://remo.ai)